sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/01-introduction.md

 hardware architecture between x86 and Macintosh, software used by these systems were not portable to the other.

-Types of personal computers:

-- Desktop - designed to sit on or under a desk. too big to be carried around.
-- Workstation - desktop computers with high specs. powerful. built for specialized use cases.
-- Laptop - portable. categorized under mobile computers.
-- Tablet - even lighter than laptops. include touch input support.
-- Handheld - can fit in our hands. example: personal digital assistant.
-- Smartphone - cellular phones with advanced features
-- Wearable - can be worn such as glasses

 ### Network servers

 Powerful personal computers with special hardware and software that enable them